minghu0830/NurViD-benchmark/README.md

 ### Download videos
 We provide two download options:

-1.Automatically scrape videos using the following script.
+1.Download videos automatically from the source YouTube by running the script below：
 ```
 python tools/download_videos.py
 ```